Self Descriptions made Easy

 Meetings where a group of people discuss a problem or topic should always be scheduled at least 24 hours in advance.
 They have an agenda that states the purpose and shape of expected outcome. („we need to decide on a roadmap.
 After this meeting, we should have one“)

 My instinct is always to keep the number of participants as low as possible.
 This is to keep the meetings productive, and to not waste anyones time.
 Please do not feel slighted for not being included.
 If you feel I erred, let me know why you want to join.
 If in any way possible, I will add you regardless of the reason you give me.
-The reason is jus tthere to ensure you’re properly included and have a voice.
+The reason is just there to ensure you’re properly included and have a voice.
 At the end, everyone in the meeting should have had an equal amount of time to speak.

-Meetings facilitated by me won’t overrun their booked timeslots and will have time for a biobreak after at most 45 minutes.
+Meetings facilitated by me won’t overrun their booked timeslots and will usually have time for a biobreak after at most 45 minutes.

 Tools